ShaunLawrie/PwshRayTracer/README.md

  - Terraform installed and available in your PATH with version greater than or equal to 1.2
  - Git installed and available in your PATH
  - AWS credentials configured for your current shell session via environment variables or default aws cli credential managers
+ - Installed Powershell AWS commandlets or the aws cli v2 for publishing events to AWS SNS

 ## Run